 Learn From Your Own Successes And Failures

 The starting point for a social media revamp is reviewing your past efforts to see where you were crushing it and where you were being crushed.
-As an Orlando native and a self-confessed Disney aficionado, today I’m going to be using the majestic Disney as our focus company.
-Basically, instead of imagining that I’m Cinderella, I’m going to imagine that I’m in charge of Disney’s social media department.
+As an Orlando native and a self-confessed Disney aficionado, I’m going to be using the majestic Disney as our focus company.
+Basically, instead of imagining I’m Cinderella, I’m going to imagine I’m in charge of Disney’s social media department.

 The process of reviewing your past efforts can be done in 3 easy steps: